WALTER REYNOLDS FOR MAYOR

 Understanding the Mayor’s Role

-• Helping set the tone for city leadership and keeping projects and initiatives moving forward
+• helping set the tone for city leadership while keeping projects and initiatives moving forward; and

 While the Mayor only votes on Council matters in the event of a tie vote, the Mayor has the power to influence priorities, encourage action, and ensure accountability—especially when it comes to transparency, communication, and civic trust.